Special Educational Needs and Disability

 How are parents involved in the school?

 At Highweek, we recognise the importance of listening to parental concerns and aim to understand and listen to your concerns about your child and to act on any concerns regarding progress and development effectively.
 We also listen to the children and act on their concerns or suggestions.
-Children with SEND have the opportunity to express their views through regular conferencing times with their class teacher and additionally through completing a one page profile with their teaching assistant or SENDCo in preparation for DAF review meetings.
+Children with SEND have the opportunity to express their views through regular conferencing times with their class teacher and/or teaching assistant.

 Parents also receive termly updates from school regarding their child’s progress and have termly meetings with their child’s class teacher regarding Provision targets.
 Other arrangements are also made for parents to meet class teachers to discuss school reports and at transition times to meet new teachers.